 A skilled DUI attorney knows how to evaluate any driving under the influence (DUI) case.
 Part of that evaluation involves advising a defendant whether to take a particular case to jury trial or whether to accept a plea bargain.

-The defendant in a plea deal agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial, in exchange for a more lenient sentence, and/or so that certain related charges are dismissed.
-For both the government and the defendant, the decision to enter into (or not enter into) a plea bargain may be based on the seriousness of the alleged crime, the strength of the evidence in the case, and the prospects of a guilty verdict at trial.
-Though usually discouraged in most DUI cases, plea bargains are actually encouraged in the criminal court system as a whole, and have become something of a necessity due to overburdened criminal court calendars and overcrowded jails.
+The defendant in a plea deal agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial (a "wet reckless," for example).
+Defendants who enter a guilty plea often agree to complete an alcohol diversion program or some kind of community service.
+For both the government and the defendant, the decision to enter into (or not enter into) a plea bargain may be based on the seriousness of the alleged crime, the strength of the evidence in the case, and the likelihood of a guilty verdict at trial.
+Plea bargains are actually encouraged in the criminal court system as a whole and have become something of a necessity due to overburdened criminal court calendars and overcrowded jails.

-What Kind Of Plea Bargain Might Be Made?
+What Kind of Plea Bargain Might Be Made?

-To illustrate how a "plea bargain" might be reached in a DUI case: suppose Dan is arrested and charged with DUI.
+To illustrate how a plea bargain might be reached in a DUI case: suppose Dan is arrested and charged with DUI.
 A "plea bargain" might be reached in Dan's case in one of two ways:

 Is There a Time Limit to Accept a Plea Bargain?

 At any time prior to trial, a DUI case may be resolved through a plea bargain between the government and the defendant.
 There are times, however, when the prosecutor can set an expiration date on the plea bargain deal.

 Learn More About DUI Plea Bargains by Speaking to an Attorney